 The Slow Mo Guys is a YouTube Channel created by two guys, Gav and Dan, who love filming the world in slow motion.
 You can see fascinating clips of an underwater bullet, paint on a speaker, popping popcorn, and exploding watermelons.
 This channel is mesmerizing!

 Socratica Studios is a YouTube channel that makes beautiful, high-quality educational videos for people of all ages.

-STEM Shows on Netflix
+Educational Videos on Netflix

 Emily’s Wonder Lab

 This interactive series uses games, illusions and experiments to illustrate how our brains manufacture our reality and often play tricks on us.
-We love learning how our brains work around here and this show is a huge hit with all our learners, young and old!
+We love learning about psychology and how our brains work around here and this show is a huge hit with all our learners, young and old!
 When it comes to educational videos, this is one you should definitely check out.
 Available on Netflix.

 Can you make an explosive with coffee?
 Can vacuum cleaners lift a car?
 An engineer puts these and other unconventional questions to the test.
 Available on Netflix and National Geographic.

 Sir David Attenborough narrates this eight-part series that explores the unique wonders of the natural world.
 Produced in partnership with the World Wildlife Fund, it provides and incredible look into Earth’s remaining wilderness areas and their animal inhabitants, and explores how climate change is affecting planet Earth.
 Available on Netflix.

 Sir David Attenborough narrates this critically acclaimed series that dives into the oceans to explore the depths of the marine environment.
 Two-thirds of the world’s surface is covered with water but scientists know less about the oceans than they do about the moon.
 This series is perfect for your aspiring marine biologists.
 David Attenborough videos are always an excellent learning resource for Earth Science studies.
 Available on Netflix.